Public Meetings

 These defects do not pose a safety risk to the public.

 Safety of our dam operators and maintaining our routine operations is paramount.
-As a result of these defects, in May 2024 we restricted operations for the 2024 water year which includes:
+As a result of these defects, in May 2024 we restricted operations.

 Minimizing gate movements to minimize the risk of gate failure by operating the gates in either fully open or fully closed positions only.